 The Department of Music offers numerous opportunities to students to engage music study critically and in a supportive environment.
+This includes private lessons, participation in ensembles and classes.
 Classes include the following:

 MUSC 101 INTRODUCTION TO MUSIC OF THE WESTERN

 HERITAGE (3) Masterworks of European and American art

 music from the perspective of contemporary society through